anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 - the future height of a child based on variables including mother's height, father's height, nutritional factors, and environmental factors.

 ### Linear Regression, AI, ML, and the LRM App
-The LRM App is a relatively simple application as of 2024, yet it has only been possible to create it would not have been of , but it iAgainst the backdrop of linear regression
+The LRM App is a relatively simple application as of 2024, yet it has only been possible to create since the it would not have been of , but it iAgainst the backdrop of linear regression